+Do you want to train your staff to be sensitive to antisemitism?
 Do your employees interact with Orthodox Jewish or Hasidic customers?
 If so, there are likely misunderstandings, cultural differences, or stereotypes that arise.
-Let Jew in the City train your staff to understand and appreciate Orthodox Jewish beliefs, laws, and customs so that they can be culturally appropriate with your religious Jewish clientele and provide better customer service.
+Let Jew in the City train your staff to be aware of antisemitic tropes and understand and appreciate Jewish beliefs, laws, and customs so that they can be culturally appropriate with colleagues or Jewish clientele and provide better customer service.
 Our clients include Con-Edison and NYU Langone Fertility Center among others.

 "Allison the founder of Jew in the City conducted an excellent class.
 Her passion for diversity and thorough knowledge of Jewish history and faith was extremely useful in increasing the audience’s understanding, so that we can be more sensitive when interacting with members of the Jewish Community.
 Allison was personable, and always took care to answer our questions and clear any doubts before proceeding.
 Great job!"